 BCCA will identify gifted students and provide them additional challenge in their educational program.
 All second grade students who are educated primarily in a BCCA general education classroom will be screened with a nationally-normed aptitude test (at 87% or higher) and the Talent Development Identification Rubric (overall score of 12) to be eligible for further screening.
-For third through eighth grades, a classroom teacher, parent, family advocate, and/or counselor my refer a student who exhibits extraordinary strengths in academic performance.
-In order to be identified, exhibits an accumulation of 12 points on the Talent Development Identification Rubric must be accumulated using age-composite scores from a nationally-normed aptitude test or an NC End-of-year assessment.
-The Talent Development School-Based Committee will be comprised of the TD Catalyst teacher or an a classroom teacher(s), a counselor Academic Facilitator, and/or an administrator.
-Each gifted child will have a custom Gifted Educational Plan which notes areas of present academic performance, a defined set of goals, instructional objectives, specific services required, objectives and evaluation procedures.
+For third through eighth grades, a classroom teacher, parent, and/or counselor my refer a advocate, student who extraordinary strengths in academic performance.
+In order to be identified, an accumulation of 12 points on the Talent Development Identification Rubric must be accumulated using age-composite scores from a nationally-normed aptitude test or an NC End-of-year assessment.
+The Talent Development School-Based Committee will be comprised of the TD Catalyst teacher or an Academic Facilitator, a classroom teacher(s), a counselor and/or administrator.
+Each gifted child will have a custom Gifted Educational Plan which notes areas of present academic performance, a defined goals, instructional objectives, specific services required, objectives and evaluation procedures.
 Flexible groupings will be used in third grade and higher to accommodate students' needs and interests.
-Teachers will practice modeling thinking strategies, posing higher level thinking questions, expanding on students' ideas or suggestions, and explicitly pointing out rules and relationships.
-Enhanced lesson plans will require teachers to use best researched strategies (which concluded that these strategies work well for ALL students) such as inquiry-based learning, differentiating the process, product or learning environment, learning contracts, tiered assignments at various levels of complexity, depth and abstractness, and enrichment strategies such as learning centers or mentorships.
-The Gifted Educational Plan is developed with parental participation.
+Teachers will practice higher thinking strategies, posing level questions, expanding on students' ideas or suggestions, and explicitly pointing out rules and relationships.
+Enhanced lesson plans will require teachers to use best researched strategies (which concluded that these strategies work well for ALL students) such as inquiry-based learning, differentiating the process, product or learning environment, learning contracts, tiered assignments at various levels of complexity, depth and and enrichment strategies such learning centers as The mentorships.
+Gifted Educational Plan is developed with parental participation.
 The

 Gifted Educational Plan is periodically reviewed and modified appropriately per the students academic performance.
 The School has faculty with Gifted certification to ensure the Gifted Educational Plan is meeting the needs of the student.
 Advanced classes are offered in middle school to allow for accelerated learning.
 The Schools classical curriculum employs curriculum components that provide various levels of academic challenge such as Singapore Mathematics and Core Knowledge American History, World History, Geography, Science, Music and Art.
 BCCA will develop a written AIG school plan reflecting best practices and be aligned with BCCA's strategic plan.
 It will be written in accordance with state legislation and SBE policy, which is approved by the school's board and will be sent to SBE/DPI for review and comment.
 The TD school-based committee will monitor and evaluate the gifted program by matching the specific curriculum objectives to the standardized tests, performance-based tasks, and portfolio approaches.
 Students may advance more than one grade based on review of performance and ability criteria.
-Students may be advanced in one subject area and accommodated flexibly by advanced curricular placement.Monthly committee meetings will be held to review formative data and that the gifted program is in compliance standards (currently under revision). with state Ouantitative and qualitative data will be collected and compiled.
+Students may be advanced in one subject area and accommodated flexibly by advanced curricular placement.
+Monthly committee meetings will be held to review formative data and that the gifted program is in compliance state standards (currently under revision).
+Quantitative qualitative data will be collected and compiled.
 That disaggregated data will be presented to BCCA's board on a yearly basis.